 • Cons:

-• No cap on monthly payments, potentially leading to higher payments compared to PAYE
+• There is no cap on monthly payments, potentially leading to higher payments compared to PAYE

 • Spousal income is always considered, even if filing taxes separately

 It’s essential to consider your financial situation and long-term goals carefully when choosing between these repayment options.
-Evaluate factors such as your income, family size, loan balance, and career trajectory.
-It may be helpful to use online calculators or consult with a financial advisor to determine which plan suits you best.
+Evaluate your income, family size, loan balance, and career trajectory.
+Using online calculators or consulting a financial advisor to determine which plan suits you best may be helpful.

-Remember that while these alternative repayment options can provide relief for borrowers struggling with high student loan payments, they may not be the right fit for everyone.
-Each individual’s circumstances are unique, so exploring all available options and making an informed decision based on your specific needs is crucial.
+Remember that while these alternative repayment options can relieve borrowers struggling with high student loan payments, they may only fit some.
+Each individual’s circumstances are unique, so it is crucial to explore all available options and make an informed decision based on your specific needs.

 Impact of New Loan Conditions Post-2012